It's All About The Comeback: How To Attract, And Keep Clients

 A teacher's efforts should be concentrated on making their students feel successful.

-Remember that this is a competitive business and people do not put up with poor customer service (just ask the taxi drivers what happened when Uber showed up on the scene).
+Remember that this is a competitive business and people do not put up with poor customer service.

 The difference between "my assistant will have to see where I can find time for you in my schedule" and "you're an important client, and I will make sure we find a time that works for you" is night and day.